ictvoip/ictvoip-docs/docs/source/modules/fusionpbx/api_endpoints.rst

 the :doc:`/admin/servers` guide and the security hardening overview in the :doc:`/getting_started/security` documentation.

+For information on upgrading the FusionPBX API set and server module between releases, see :doc:`/upgrades`.

 .. note::
    All ictVoIP FusionPBX API scripts are distributed as ionCube- encoded PHP files and require **ionCube Loader v14+** to be